This article was originally published in March 2016 and has been revamped and updated.

 By far the most effective way to measure customer satisfaction and loyalty is via Net Promoter Score®.
-We’ve discussed the value of Net Promoter Score in depth here, noting that it’s one of the most important growth metrics most startups and companies never bother to track.
+We’ve discussed the value of Net Promoter Score in depth here, noting that it’s one of the most important growth metrics most businesses never bother to track.

 Sometimes, the best way to realize the importance of something is to see it in action.
 We’ve studied companies with high Net Promoter Score — brands like Apple, Netflix and Amazon — to find out what unique characteristics set them apart from their competitors in customer loyalty.

 The benefits of a high Net Promoter Score

 Before we look into what gives a company a high Net Promoter Score, let’s look at some of the benefits of achieving a high NPS®.
 We’ve used data from three companies, courtesy of IndexNPS.

 The three brands we examined were Apple, Netflix and Amazon.
 Each company had an NPS that’s significantly above average for its industry:

 - Apple has a Net Promoter Score of 72, which is 40% above the 32% average for the computer hardware industry